Armenia: Masterpieces from an Enduring Culture

 - ‘Writing Old Persian Cuneiform’ (Ashmolean Live Friday, 2013)

-Next to editing the blog of the Philolgical Society, I have on occasion also contributed myself, most recently with posts about the Indo-Iranian Philology Day at Wolfson College, Oxford, and about Classical Armenian conditionals.
+Next to having edited the blog of the Philological Society, I have on occasion also contributed myself, most recently with posts about the Indo-Iranian Philology Day at Wolfson College, Oxford, and about Classical Armenian conditionals.

 In summer 2019, I have recorded a video interview with OxPlore in their series of ‘Big Questions’, discussing whether school was the best place for language learning.
 You can find the video below.